The Inward Investment and International Taxation Review: Belgium

 v 'Catch-all' provision

-Payments made by Belgian taxpayers for services rendered by a related non-resident taxpayer are subject to 12.5 per cent withholding tax in the event Belgium has the power to tax such income pursuant to a tax treaty or, in the absence of a tax treaty, in the event the non-resident beneficiary does not prove that the income has actually been subject to tax in his or her state of residence.
+Payments made by Belgian taxpayers for services rendered by a related non-resident taxpayer are subject to 12.5 per cent withholding tax in the event that Belgium has the power to tax such income pursuant to a tax treaty or, in the absence of a tax treaty, in the event the non-resident beneficiary does not prove that the income has actually been subject to tax in his or her state of residence.
 The scope of application of the catch-all provision is limited to income or profits derived from the provision of services to Belgian taxpayers that act in a professional capacity and that have a direct or indirect relationship of interdependence with the service provider (i.e., related parties), whether such services are rendered in Belgium or in a foreign country.

 vi Ultimate beneficial owner register

 A Royal Decree of 23 September 2020 introduced further disclosure obligations and entered into force on 11 October 2020.
 One of the new obligations concerns the registration of all supporting documents.
-Belgian legal entities which already registered their UBOs before 11 October 2020 will have to register the supporting documents on 30 April 2021 at the latest.
+Belgian legal entities that already registered their UBOs before 11 October 2020 will have to register the supporting documents on 30 April 2021 at the latest.
 Belgian legal entities that report (modifications of) information to the Belgian UBO register as of 11 October 2020 will have to register the supporting documents upon registration.

-vii Common reporting standard (CRS)
+vii Common reporting standard